Summer Hiking In Sedona

 Other Areas With Large Parking Areas

-Fay Canyon Trailhead in 7 Canyons area off Boynton Canyon
+Fay Canyon Trailhead in the 7 Canyons area off Boynton Canyon

-Fay Canyon Trailhead is another improved parking lot area with lots of car spaces where you can park and begin a hike.
-The trails go many directions which all can enjoy.
-I like Fay Canyon and you can see the Fay Canyon Arch off the main trail if you hike to it.
+Fay Canyon Trailhead is another improved parking lot area with many car spaces to park and begin a hike.
+The trails go in many directions, which all can enjoy.
+I like Fay Canyon, and you can see the Fay Canyon Arch off the main trail if you hike to it.
 This is a fairly easy hike.

 Interactive Map for Summer Hiking in Sedona

-Select Link or Static Map below for Interactive Map
+Select the Link or Static Map below for the Interactive Map

-HINT: On the left side of Map Header, there is a hidden sidebar where you can uncheck strenuous, moderate or easy hikes depending on your level of hiking expertise.
-As you zoom in – other trails will populate.
-There are many wonderful trails such as Devil’s Bridge, Soldiers Pass, and Sugarloaf that I have not highlighted because the parking is limited.
-If you get there early (sunrise), you may find parking available.
+HINT: On the left side of the Map Header, there is a hidden sidebar where you can uncheck strenuous, moderate, or easy hikes depending on your level of hiking expertise.
+As you zoom in - other trails will populate.
+There are many beautiful trails, such as Devil's Bridge, Soldiers Pass, and Sugarloaf, that I have not highlighted because the parking is limited.
+You may find parking available if you get there early (sunrise).

-Also, make sure that trailheads that are off dirt roads, do not require high clearance or 4 -wheel drive vehicles.
+Also, ensure that trailheads off dirt roads do not require high clearance or 4-wheel drive vehicles.

-You can find more information about other trailheads in the Red Rock Ranger District at this link.
+You can find more information about other Red Rock Ranger District trailheads at this link.